vivangkumar/giphy-scala/README.md

 ## Notes

-- If the request is not successful, an `Error` will be accessible using the `Left` value.
+- If the request is not successful, a `GiphyException` will be accessible using the `Left` value.
-- Erros may be returned for two reasons.
+- Exceptions may be returned for two reasons.
 First, if something went wrong with the HTTP request.
   Second, if validation fails.
 That is, if required parameters are absent.
+- Two types of Exceptions are returned - `RequestException` and `ValidationException`; both of which inherit from `GiphyException`

 ## TODO

-- Error classes
 - Potentially, include Async versions using `Futures`